John Bostock: Doncaster Rovers

 Bostock joined League One club Doncaster Rovers on an 18-month contract in January 2021.
 On 1 June 2022, following Doncaster Rovers's relegation from League One, it was announced that he had turned down a new contract and would be leaving the club.
 He made 39 league appearances for the club.

 Notts County

 On 7 December 2022, Bostock signed for National League club Notts County on an eighteen-month contract.
+In the 2023 National League play-off final, Bostock scored an 87th minute equaliser against Chesterfield to send the match to extra time.
+In the penalty shootout, Bostock attempted a Panenka penalty but hit the bar.
+However, Notts County would prevail 4–3 to earn promotion.
+He was released by the team after the conclusion of the 2023-2024 season.

+Solihull Moors

+On 27 July 2024, it was announced that Bostock signed for National League side Solihull Moors.
+He signed a two-year deal.
+He left the club in July 2025.

 International career

 Bostock captained England at Under-17 level.

 He was eligible to represent England, Trinidad & Tobago and Scotland.
 In March 2013, the Trinidad and Tobago Football Federation announced that he had shown interest in representing the Soca Warriors at international level.
-Three years later, on 18 March 2016, he was selected for the double confrontation with Saint Vincent and the Grenadines as part of the 2018 FIFA World Cup qualification CONCACAF Fourth Round.
+Three years later, on 18 March 2016, he was selected for the double confrontation with Saint Vincent and the Grenadines as part of the 2018 FIFA World Cup qualification CONCACAF fourth round.

 Personal life

 Bostock is a devout Christian.
+In 2015 he founded 'Ballers in God', a group that brings together Christian footballers.
 His family support Crystal Palace.
 As of November 2020 he had been married for ten years and had a young son.